Are Real Madrid next? In-form Jota fires Liverpool past Arsenal to boost Champions League hopes | Goal.com

 Are Real Madrid next?
-In-form Jota fires Liverpool past Arsenal to boost Champions League hopes
+Top-class Jota fires Liverpool past Arsenal to boost Champions League hopes

 Talk about an instant impact.
 Talk about a big contribution in a big game.
 Talk about a top-class signing.